PREVENT duty training

 Mutual Respect and Tolerance: encourages mutual respect and tolerance among individuals from different backgrounds and beliefs.
 It aims to create an inclusive society that values diversity and challenges discrimination and prejudice.

-Radicalisation and Prevent Training course
+Radicalisation And PREVENT Training course

 View courseTaking PREVENT training online offers numerous benefits, including flexibility, accessibility, and convenience.
 Our online courses allow you to learn at your own pace and complete the training anywhere you like.